ppy/osu-wiki/wiki/FAQ/en.md

 If mouse/keyboard-button was released (or pen did not touch the tablet) early during the spin, the spinner will stop reading the spin.

 On the _DS_, this is a good way to scratch the touchscreen (or screen protector), especially on the higher difficulties.
-In _osu!_, spinners have been toned down as to not be such a nuisance to complete.
+In osu!, spinners have been toned down as to not be such a nuisance to complete.
 The maximum number of spins per minute achievable is 477 which is also the rate at which the [Auto][Auto wikilink] game modifier spins while the [Spun Out][Spun Out wikilink] game modifier spins slower at 287 spins per minute.

 #### In-Game Interface